 Change versus Risk:

 The quick and straightforward definitions for “Change” and “Risk” are as follows: changes are usually unexpected, and almost always unwelcome, though they need not be.
 More on that later.
-“Risks,” on the other hand, are usually identified, qualified, quantified and planned for, to some extent, within the “planned risk response” process.
-However, there still could be some unforeseen aspects (i.e. changes) in identified risks.
+“Risks,” on the other hand, are typically identified, qualified, quantified, and planned for, to some extent, within the “planned risk response” process.
+However, there still could be some unforeseen aspects (i.e., changes) in identified risks.
 Our qualification and quantification of the probability of a risk occurring, as well as their impacts, are, as we all know, estimates and not an exact science.
-We truly do not know how bad or good a risk will be until it appears and we address it.
+We genuinely do not know how bad or good a risk will be until it appears, and we address it.

 So when are changes a good thing?
-In general, this is not the norm, but it depends on 1) how you planned for “changes,” 2) your attitude (flexible or rigid, for example) with regards to change, and 3) like most other things, your experience in dealing with change and with the stakeholders affected by it.
+In general, this is not the norm.
+Still, it depends on 1) how you planned for “changes,” 2) your attitude (flexible or rigid, for example) with regards to change, and 3) like most other things, your experience in dealing with change and with the stakeholders affected by it.

-Potential solution: if you put your experience to work from the beginning, you would have explained to your client, as well as other key stakeholders, that potential changes, especially those due to human error, are common and we must remain open to that possibility.
-Also, it is common in the construction industry, to expect change orders to run between 2 to 5% of the total project cost; depending on the complexity of the project.
+Potential solution: if you put your experience to work from the beginning, you would have explained to your client, as well as other key stakeholders, that potential changes, especially those due to human error, are frequent, and we must remain open to that possibility.
+Also, it is common in the construction industry to expect change orders to run between 2 to 5% of the total project cost, depending on the complexity of the project.

-Once the change has occurred, in line with PMI’s code of ethics and professionalism, we need to address them head-on and be honest about what has occurred.
-We do not fall apart, but rather we work with the team to find a solution.
+Once the change has occurred, in line with PMI’s code of ethics and professionalism, we need to address them head-on and be honest about what has happened.
+We do not fall apart, but instead, we work with the team to find a solution.
 Our attitude here is vital.
-Being flexible, resourceful and willing to cooperate are essential.
+Being flexible, resourceful, and willing to cooperate is essential.
 Finally, having the proper experience in dealing with change is crucial.
-Therefore, if you yourself identify a lack of such experience, having the right sponsor and/or mentor from the start will go a long way to incorporating changes into a successful project.
+Therefore, if you identify a lack of such knowledge, having the right sponsor and mentor from the start will go a long way to incorporating changes into a successful project.
 Also, a PM experienced in dealing with change will point, in this particular example, that the oversight was caught and that the retrofits will improve the design and might even add value to the project.

 Decades ago, after the 1989 earthquake in San Francisco, California, the prestigious Legion of Honor Museum was required to retrofit the foundations to strengthen the structure for potential future seismic incidents.
-In doing so, the construction company found out that deeper and more elaborate foundation work was required.
+In doing so, the construction company found out that more profound and more elaborate foundation work was required.
 This generated a significant change order.
-The museum used this change to its advantage by using the larger foundation work to increase the square footage of the exhibition areas.
-They basically took some relatively “bad news” and turned it into something positive and, ultimately, more profitable for themselves.
+The museum used this change to its advantage by using the more extensive foundation work to increase the square footage of the exhibition areas.
+They took some relatively “bad news” and turned it into something positive and, ultimately, more profitable for themselves.